 Upgrade vs. Prosper

 Prosper is also very similar to Upgrade in terms of loan rates, amounts and maturities.
-One key difference between the two lenders is that Prosper only provides loans up to $35,000, so Upgrade is the better option if you need more money than this.
+Another similarity between the two lenders is that Prosper also provides loans up to $40,000 .
 However, we recommend Prosper if you need to finance a medical procedure, particularly fertility treatments.
 Prosper partners with healthcare and dentistry providers around the country to offer financing for procedures such as plastic surgery, bariatric surgery and cosmetic dentistry.
-For fertility treatment, Prosper may be willing to finance up to $100,000 in medical costs with loan terms of up to seven years.
+For fertility treatment, Prosper may be willing to finance up to $100,000 in medical costs with loan terms of up to 5 years.
 You’ll need to check with your medical provider to see if they work with Prosper.
 To qualify for Prosper, you’ll need a credit score of 640 of higher, a debt-to-income ratio of under 51% and proof of annual income.
 You will also need to meet certain criteria regarding your credit history.

 - APRs: 6.95% - 35.99%